less/less-docs/content/usage/using-less-in-the-browser.md

 ---
-title: Using Less in the Browser
+title: Using LESS in the Browser
 ---

 We recommend using less in the browser only for development or when you need to dynamically compile less and cannot do it serverside.